Who Is in Control?

 We look at our errors, or wrongs, as mistakes, ones that show we are imperfect.
 However, as Mr. Leadbeater explains, our mistakes are the result of ignorance, and our ignorance, as I explain is the result of how we integrated our experiences.
 This is precisely what is meant by “should have, could have, would have”.
 Nothing or virtually nothing happens by accident.
 We bring forces into manifestation; these forces then react and in turn lead to other forces.
 This is the basis of the Law of Action and Reaction.

 When we are born, we have no mind to speak of, what we have is a basic set of action-reaction capabilities (3).
 Some of these we brought with us, some we inherit from our parents and others from what humankind has built up over our evolution.
-We then proceed to experience life and begin to reaction to what we experience.
+We then proceed to experience life and begin to react to what we experience.
 This in turn affects, because of the Law of Action and Reaction, our subsequent experiences.
 Hence, what we experience as imperfect or flawed is not the case as this is a value judgement we assign.

 A friend of mine, Alistar Valdez, stated this quite eloquently in the short passage below he shared on Facebook.